WizardGit/StingerRunRacing/README.md

-Create a dragon flight simulator except you can roll sideways and forward if you just keep it open and modify and not reload, other scripts change stuff make sure to utilize built-in usersave methods like indexOfDragonInUse
+Create a dragon flight simulator except you can roll sideways and forward if you just keep it open and modify and not reload, other scripts change stuff make sure to utilize built-in usersave methods like indexOfDragonInUse test reset points at start and finish add an inventory to freeroam add wandering boat in lank to level four add wanderin speedstinger pack to freeroam or part of quest? put targets on npc dragons and have dragon fireballs hit other npc racers